- Nov 16, 2017: Travelers Speak to Agency Owners

 - November 26, 2012: Here's a photo of some of the great travelers who attended the 5th Annual Travelers Conference in Las Vegas.
 PanTravelers sponsors and co-hosts this annual conference as a service to our members and the traveler community at large.

-- Nov 6, 2012: No matter which way you might lean politically, election night confirming Barack Obama for another four year term was a huge win for travelers.
+- Nov 6, 2012: No matter which way you might lean politically, election night confirming Barack Obama for another four-year term was a huge win for travelers.
 The reason?
-The Affordable Care Act, often referred to as Obamacare.
+The Affordable Care Act - often referred to as Obamacare.
 Obama's win today ensures full implementation of the ACA in 2014, which means that substantially more Americans will have health insurance.
 This means more healthcare providers will be needed, and more healthcare travelers.

-- Exit interviews from voters today showed that the ACA is becoming increasingly popular: a plurality of Americans now support it fully despite the attempts during the electoral cycle to turn voters against it.
+- Exit interviews with voters today showed that the ACA is becoming increasingly popular: a plurality of Americans now support it fully despite the attempts during the electoral cycle to turn voters against it.
 We believe as more Americans have healthcare insurance and enjoy benefits from access to healthcare, it will become a baseline expectation.
-That is a good thing for the health of the country, and continued employment in healthcare.
+That is a good thing for the health of the country and continued employment in healthcare.

 - Oct 20, 2012: The 5th annual Travelers Conference is over.
 Highlights include over 200 attendees, with an estimated 30 plus potential travelers with the rest current travelers.
 Phil Light, RN, the current president of PanTravelers gave an informational speech on what PanTravelers brings to the traveler community.
 It must have been inspirational as 35 attendees joined PanTravelers as contributing members (paid supporters with full access) including 5 new lifetime members!
 Also heard there were many other speakers saying nice things about the Association.
 The skills checklists were also a hit, with several of the agencies in attendance planning on adopting them.
 Bit by bit, PanTravelers is improving things for all travelers and it is great that agencies are paying attention.